 Why is it in the afternoon?

-Even though the sun is at its peak at noon and gives off the most radiation and heat, the thermal response delay moves that time further around 3 pm.
+Even though the sun peaks at noon and gives off the most radiation and heat, the thermal response delay moves that time further around 3 pm.

-Basically, this is how thermal response goes: After the solar noon, the energy from the sun begins to decrease gradually.
-But the heat that the earth has received will still remain as long as it is still getting radiation from the sun.
+This is how the thermal response goes: After the solar noon, the energy from the sun begins to decrease gradually.
+But the Earth’s heat will remain as long as it is still getting radiation from the sun.
 This leads to an accumulation of heat on the Earth’s surface, meaning there is more heat being taken than there is being given off.

-Solar radiation means the transfer of heat energy from the rays of the sun to the earth.
-In return, the earth will also need to let some of that heat out but not instantaneously.
-During that delay, the heat will keep building up on the earth’s surface, causing a rise in temperature.
+Solar radiation means the transfer of heat energy from the rays of the sun to the Earth.
+In return, the Earth will also need to let some of that heat out but not instantaneously.
+The heat will build upon the Earth’s surface during that delay, causing a temperature rise.

 The delay is called thermal response.
-And this pertains to the amount of radiation received by the earth at a certain period of time.
+And this pertains to the amount of radiation the Earth receives at a certain period.

 When do the lowest temperatures happen?

 Usually, we expect the cold around the evening and deep into the night.
-But in reality, the air temperature is at its lowest just before sunrise.
+But the air temperature is at its lowest just before sunrise.

-We often associate low temperatures with the night which may make this a little bit confusing.
-So let’s just put it this way: when you check the weather for Sunday and it states that the high is 50°F (10°C) and the low is 33°F (1°C), the time range of the occurrences of those temperatures are between Sunday evening at 7pm and 7am Monday morning.
+We often associate low temperatures with the night, which may make this a little bit confusing.
+So let’s just put it this way: when you check the weather for Sunday, and it states that the high is 50°F (10°C) and the low is 33°F (1°C), the time range of the occurrences of those temperatures are between Sunday at 7 pm, and 7 am Monday.

 The coldest time of the day

-Like we already mentioned, the actual coldest time of the day happens early in the morning just after sunrise.
+As we already mentioned, the actual coldest time of the day happens early in the morning, just after sunrise.

 Why does it happen after sunrise?

-There are other times when the earth reaches the coldest temperature at a certain point in the day and that can be a couple of hours after the hottest time of the day.
-This is due to the fact that the earth is losing more heat at a faster rate and the solar radiation from the sun is not anymore enough to keep the surface warm.
+There are other times when the Earth reaches the coldest temperature at a certain point in the day, which can be a couple of hours after the hottest time of the day.
+The Earth is losing faster heat, and the sun’s solar radiation is no longer enough to keep the surface warm.